open-watcom/open-watcom-v2/bld/wgml/test/testsrc/readme.txt

 Six FONTSTYLE blocks are defined, one for each of 'plain', 'bold', 'uline', 'uscore', 'ulbold', and 'usbold'.
-These names correspond to the values used before the FONTSTYLE block was developed, and the action of each is modeled on the standard multipass font styles discussed in the Wiki; that is, ignoring the test device output, these rules apply:
+These names correspond to the values used before the FONTSTYLE block was developed.
+Originally, the action of each was modeled on the standard multipass font styles discussed in the Wiki; however, in most cases, this is more confusing than it is helpful, and so they are all now implemented as a single pass doing %textpass(), that is, outputting the text.
-1. The first, or only, pass always does %textpass(), thus outputting the text.
-2. The final pass of any 'bold', 'ulbold' and 'usbold' also does %textpass().
-3. The second pass of 'uline', 'uscore', 'ulbold' and 'usbold' emit underscore characters.
-4. For 'uscore' and 'usbold', the second pass does not have a FIRSTWORD block.

-Except for the second pass of 'uscore' and 'usbold', all passes implement all of the blocks in a LINEPASS block (STARTVALUE, FIRSTWORD, STARTWORD, ENDWORD, and ENDVALUE).
-All FONTSTYLE blocks also implement the FONTSTYLE (that is, the not-in-a-LINEPROC) STARTVALUE and ENDVALUE blocks.

     C. Determining Word Length